Charlie Cawood: Work as project leader and composer

+Teaching and journalism

 Cawood also works as an educator and writer.
 He teaches at the part-time guitar courses at the London Centre of Contemporary Music (part of the London College of Creative Media) and at All About the Band (a workshop for teenage musicians in the London borough of Southwark).
 He is a contributing writer for the folk and world music magazine Songlines.
 As an acknowledged sufferer from depression, he's written about the topic and its specific impact on musicians in an article written for Echoes and Dust.

+Personal life

+In 2023 Cawood came out as a non-binary man and since adopted he/they pronouns.